If you know someone who would like to learn PLCs, I may have exactly what they've been looking for.

 If you think this video course would be helpful to someone you know, please take a moment and share the below link with them:

-And if you have any questions about my course please don’t hesitate to ask by using the “leave a reply” form at the bottom of this page.
+And if you have any questions about my course please don't hesitate to ask by using the “post a comment or question” link below.